Thaeimos/aws-terraform/README.md

 List the ready features here:

 - Infrastructure as code.
 Multiple environments to support different infrastructure choices.
+    - No usage of count.
+We favour "for_each" instead because of [this reason](https://medium.com/@business_99069/terraform-count-vs-for-each-b7ada2c0b186).
 - Monorepo.
 We have one folder for each application (Frontend and backend) and one folder for the infrastructure creation.
 - Docker utility with all the commands and tools needed.
     - Use user's defined service account if present.
 Otherwise resort to default service account.